ladybuglady/cse490g1_finalproject/README.md

 [Self-supervised representation learning from electroencephalography signals](https://arxiv.org/abs/1911.05419) by Banville et. al. published in 2019 utilizes a relative positioning pretask to decode electroencephalography (EEG) brain signals.
 The relative positioning pretask generates pairs of EEG signals and then determines if they are closer or farther away from each other in time.
 Though this paper was useful for its own downstream, which was decoding sleep stages, I found that the relative positioning pretask wasn't ideal for decoding wrist movement since it is a shorter lived event.
 Thus, whether two points are near or far in time is not very helpful since the event itself is barely fractions of a second long.

+[Generalized neural decoders for transfer learning across participants and recording modalities](https://www.biorxiv.org/content/10.1101/2020.10.30.362558v1.full.pdf) describes the supervised learning model to decode ECoG at the Brunton Lab.
+This model is capable of generalizing to multiple participants, and now my current research works on utilizing this HTNet to generalize successfully with self-supervised learning.

 [Contrastive Representation Learning for Electroencephalogram Classification](http://proceedings.mlr.press/v136/mohsenvand20a/mohsenvand20a.pdf) by Mohsenvand et. al. published in 2020 performs signal transformation tasks on EEG data via a contrastive learning approach.
 This inspired our prior work to utilize signal transformations for the pretask.

 [BENDR: Using Transformers and a Contrastive Self-Supervised Learning Task to Learn From Massive Amounts of EEG Data](https://www.frontiersin.org/articles/10.3389/fnhum.2021.653659/full) published in June of 2021 was an intriguing find due to its use of EEG data.
 The paper attempts to merge CPC and a Masked Language Model (MLM), but it reports that the overall findings seem to be ineffective relative to other techniques that already exist.
 This approach can be a pretraining step.